cyrus-cli/cyrus/README.md

 # Intro:
 Cyrus *(pronounced **sigh-res**)* is a framework for building modern CLI programs with C#.

-It uses zero reflection at runtime, instead, Cyrus takes advantage of source generators to create the most optimized flow for your app at runtime, and more importantly, to be AOT-friendly out of the box; so that your program will feel as snappy as possible and respond instantaneously as soon as you hit *Enter*!
+Cyrus uses source generators for everything that other frameworks resort to reflection for.
+That way, it creates the most optimized flow for your app for startup and runtime, and more importantly, it makes it AOT-friendly out of the box; so that your program will feel as snappy as possible and respond instantaneously when you hit *Enter*!

 ## Features:
 - 💎 Simple, elegant, minimalistic — you'll pick it up in an hour, things just _make sense_
 - 🔥 Robust and *fast* argument parser — compliant with the de-facto standard [`getopts`](https://en.wikipedia.org/wiki/Getopts)
-- 100% reflection-free — Cyrus uses source generators for everything other frameworks use reflection for, it doesn't want to waste absolutely any time on startup!
+- 😍 100% reflection-free — to waste absolutely no time on startup!
 - 💉 Support for dependency injection and .NET's configuration abstractions — use the official tried-and-tested libraries
 - ⚡ Performant and meticulously optimized — being fast is Cyrus's main claim to fame!
 - 💨 AOT-friendly — compile your fully-C# CLI programs to native code, making them as snappy as those written in Go, Rust, etc.